 Reporting periods for the different grades are as follows:

-3. CIS Foundation programme: students receive two progress reports and two formal written reports each school year.
+CIS Foundation programme: students receive four progress reports each school year.
+There are also two conferences per year.

 2.6.1 Conferences